SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-24-mower-battery-surgery.md

 representatives of which are shown here.

-The bottom line is: you can open the battery casing, remove the 3 expired 12 volt cells, and replace _them._  I figured with a PhD in physics I should be able to figure out how to wire 3 cells in series without shocking myself by touching battery terminals in some inappropriate way.
+The bottom line is: you can open the battery casing, remove the 3 expired 12 volt cells, and replace _them._

+I figured with a PhD in physics I should maybe, just barely, be able to figure out how to wire 3 cells in series without shocking myself by touching battery terminals in some inappropriate way.
 (Then again, I was a _theoretical physicist_, so my lab skills can reasonably be questioned.
 I'm not as bad as Pauli &ndash;